sudsarkar13/Ultimate-Ubuntu-Setup-for-Web-Developers/README.md

 8. Added `timeshift` for easier backups of your system if anything goes wrong.
 9. Added `Stacer` a similar tool like `ccleaner` in windows.

+### Steps to run the script:
+Follow the steps below for getting essentials for your Ubuntu System
+1. Run the default `Flatpak Installer` script.
+2. Then, run `Unsnap` script for conversion of snaps into flatpaks.

 ## Other Packages in this repositoty
 ### About the packages: